-While we would have expected to see mortality improvements since 2019 in the absence of a pandemic, we still consider 2019 to be a reasonable measure of expected mortality, for the reasons set out in the appendix to our mortality monitor for week 52 of 2021.
+While we would have expected to see mortality improvements since 2019 in the absence of a pandemic, we still consider 2019 to be a reasonable measure of expected mortality, for the reasons set out in the appendix.

 As there was no ISO week 53 in 2019, we have instead used week 1 of 2020 to calculate expected deaths for 53 week of 2020.